mealie-recipes/mealie/docs/docs/documentation/getting-started/introduction.md

     In some of the demo gifs the styling may be different than the finale application. demos were done during development prior to finale styling.

 !!! warning
     This is a **BETA** release and that means things may break and or change down the line.
 I'll do my best to make sure that any API changes are thoughtful and necessary in order not to break things.
 Additionally, I'll do my best to provide a migration path if the database schema ever changes.
 Do not use programs like watchtower to auto update your container.
-You **WILL** run into issues if you do this,
+You **WILL** run into issues if you do this!

 ## Key Features